 This will depend on how long the course is and how busy.

 It took us nearly 3 and a half hours.
 However, we spent a while up in the trees waiting for a family in front of us to safely clear the obstacles.
 A less busy time and you may be a bit quicker, so you would probably expect 2-3 hours, including time for the safety briefing.

 Make sure everyone has visited the toilet before your session starts.

 Go Ape is located in most of the country.
 If you’re staying or camping in the area, then consider trying out one of their courses.

 Some of these courses get very busy, so pre-booking via the Go Ape website is advised.

-Go Ape are continually enhancing their courses, so please check their website for the latest before booking.
+Go Ape is continually enhancing their courses, so please check their website for the latest before booking.